deepakness/deepak-notes-jk/_posts/2021-01-12-paid-app-install.md

 - 249 million people use Snapchat every day
 - 40%+ of Snapchatters say they typically download 1–5 apps per week

 > However, Snapchat is not that popular in India.
-But... again that can be a plus point for us to reach to more targetted users.
+But... again, that can be a plus point for us to reach to more targetted users.
 Or, may be it provides more returns.

 ### Google Ads